 Richard Yennie, DC, Dipl.
 Ac.
 (NCCAOM) was one of the first non-Asians in the modern era to bring acupuncture to the United States and the first to combine acupuncture and chiropractic in a healing arts practice.
 (Dr. Waynar was blessed with the opportunity to receive her first 100-hour course from Dr. Yennie and applies his principles and teachings in her practice.)

-The combination of acupuncture and chiropractic expands the range of treatable conditions for patients and many times can offer immediate pain relief.
+The combination of acupuncture and chiropractic expands the range of treatable conditions for clients and many times can offer immediate pain relief.
 Acupuncture treatments are not limited to using needles.
 Treatment can include the use of manual pressure, instruments, and herbs to treat points.

 Traditional Chinese Medicine (Oriental Healing):

 - Acupuncture- deals with the electricity of the body or Qi (bi-polar electromagnetic energetical power flow

 - Chiropractic or manipulation (Tui-na)- deals with correction of spinal, joint, and soft tissue structural misalignments; techniques used by the Chinese since the time of Christ

 - Qi-gong or mind-body meditation for healing- known in China as acupuncture without needles

 - Formula or Cookbook- recipe approach to treatment

 - Traditional or Classic- focus is on balancing meridians

 - Nausea associated with chemotherapy and anesthesia.
 Several studies have demonstrated the effectiveness of acupuncture for managing nausea created by chemotherapy treatment.
 The post–surgery nausea caused by anesthesia is also positively impacted by acupuncture.